 One of the best parts about recruiting judges for the Regional Design Annual: Getting a chance to browse their brilliant archives.
-Today, first in a series of six judge profiles, we bring you the words and works of Jennifer Morla, who will be judging the Far West region of the RDA this year.
-Enter by April 1.
+Morla was one of the judges of the 2016 RDA.
+Below, you’ll find her words and works.

 Official bio: Jennifer Morla is president and creative director of Morla Design, San Francisco.
 With over 300 awards of excellence, her work has been recognized by virtually every organization in the field of visual communication.
 She is the 2010 recipient of graphic design’s most honored award, the AIGA Medal.
 Since opening Morla Design in 1984, she has continued to pair wit and elegance on everything from motion graphics and branding to retail environments and textiles.
 Her clients include Levi Strauss, Williams-Sonoma, Herman Miller, Stanford University, Sculpture Center, Mexican Museum and Design Within Reach.
 Morla’s work is part of many permanent museum collections including MoMA, SFMoMA and the Smithsonian.
 She has been honored with solo design exhibitions at SFMoMA and DDD Gallery in Japan, and has been published extensively, most notably in Meggs’ History of Graphic Design.
 She lectures and judges internationally and teaches senior design at California College of the Arts.